VTEC and Maxima changing lives of Indigenous jobseekers

-VTEC is much more than an employment agency.
-VTEC staff support the jobseeker in gaining the skills and work experience he or she will need, including literacy and numeracy support and obtaining licenses.
-Staff also help with health and wellbeing issues that could get in the way of being ready to work.
-Once jobseekers are employed, a VTEC Consultant will be there as a mentor for up to six months to ensure the best long-term outcomes for everyone.
+VTEC is more than just an employment agency.
+The support VTEC staff provide to job seekers is widespread.
+Staff help jobseekers to gain the skills and work experience they need, including literacy and numeracy support and obtaining licenses.
+Staff provide a holistic approach by considering any health and wellbeing issues that may interfere with the jobseekers ability to begin employment.
+Once jobseekers are successfully employed, a VTEC Consultant will provide hands-on support and mentoring for up to six months, ensuring the best long-term outcome for everyone.

 Maxima is the exclusive VTEC provider in South Australia and one of the most successful providers around the country.
-It has helped more than 300 Indigenous jobseekers into the workforce, ranking Maxima second best nationally in terms of number of placements.
+Maxima has helped more than 300 Indigenous jobseekers into the workforce, ranking Maxima second best nationally in terms of the number of placements.

 VTEC leader, Natasha Christie, says Maxima works hard to get out into the community every day, seeking out potential jobseekers and employers.

 “We often work with people who face serious barriers to gaining work and really need a lot of help.
 But we have helped so many people access opportunities that would never have been open to them if it wasn’t for the VTEC program.”